What Is Regression Testing? Definition, Tools, Method, And Example

 1. Retest all

-As the name implies, all test cases in the chosen test collection are run again to make sure that no issues have appeared as a result of the code change.
+As the name implies, all test cases in the test collection are run again to make sure that you have not find any issues as a result of the code change.
 In comparison with the other procedures, this one is more time- and resource-consuming, making it more expensive.

 2. Selection of Regression Tests

 This approach involves picking a few test cases from the test set to run again.
-However, every command in the suite needn’t be repeated.
-Based on the module’s code update, test cases are chosen.
+However, every command in the suite should not repeat.
+On the basis of test cases module’s code update.

 Reusable regression testing suite and obsolete test cases are the two major categories into which test cases fall.
 While obsolete test cases cannot be used in expected regression cycles, reusable test scenarios can be used.